Torch-Choice: A PyTorch Package for Large-Scale Choice Modeling with Python: Performance Benchmarks

-We sampled $30$ items and only used the first 10 dimensions in user and item characteristics through this experiment.
-The top panels in Figure \ref{fig:num-records-comparison} show the time cost of \code{torch-choice} as the number of records $N$ grows from 1,000 to 100,000.
-The vertical axis shows the ratio between the time taken at each level of $N$ and the baseline time cost at $N=1,000$.
-The R-implementation scales linearly as $N$ grows, and the runtime increases by 140x as the sample size rises by 100x for all three model configurations.
-Similar to \code{mlogit}, the runtime of \code{torch-choice} scales linearly as $N$ increases, but \code{torch-choice} is more computationally efficient as the cost rises by 1x$\sim$4x depending on model specification when the sample size increases by 100x.
+\textbf{Scalability on Small Datasets.} We sampled $30$ items and only used the first 10 dimensions in user and item characteristics through this experiment.
+The top panels in Figure \ref{fig:num-records-comparison} show the time cost of \code{torch-choice} as the number of records $N$ grows from 3,000 to 100,000.
+The vertical axis shows the ratio between the time taken at each level of $N$ and the baseline time cost at $N=3,000$.
+Both \code{torch-choice} and \code{mlogit} scale linearly as $N$ grows, but the runtime of the R-implementation increases by 30x to 40x as the sample size rises from 3,000 to 100,000 while \code{torch-choice} only increases by 20x.